davisanc/AzureSecurityLabs/README.md

 ### 9.4 Use the pre-req script

-You can also use the pre-req script, that runs all the previous commands for you Use the AzureDiskEncryptionPreRequisiteSetup.ps1 on this repository, and run it on Powershell
+You can also use the script, that runs all the previous commands for you Use the AzureDiskEncryptionPreRequisiteSetup.ps1 on this repository, and run it on Powershell

 The script will require the Resource Group name, KeyVault name, Location, Subscription ID, and AAD App name and client secret